puneethr09/stock_fundamental/docs/prd.md

 **FR12**: The system shall follow clean coding standards with proper documentation, type hints, and maintainable code structure throughout the application.

+**FR13**: The system shall provide comprehensive data validation and error handling for invalid stock tickers, missing data, and API failures with user-friendly error messages.

+**FR14**: The system shall implement user session management to save analysis history, preferences, and custom watchlists locally.

+**FR15**: The system shall provide stock comparison functionality allowing side-by-side analysis of multiple Indian stocks with visual comparisons.

+**FR16**: The system shall support bulk stock analysis for portfolios and watchlists with batch processing capabilities.

 ### Non-Functional Requirements

 **NFR1**: The refactored system shall maintain performance characteristics equal to or better than the current implementation, with page load times under 3 seconds for stock analysis.